-That’s great!
-Can you tell us a little about NOW?
+Hi Alice, can you tell us a little about NOW?

 NOW is a three-year programme of contemporary art exhibitions spanning 2017-2020.
 It reflects the National Galleries of Scotland’s ambition to share contemporary art with a wide audience, highlighting the extraordinary quality and range of work being made by artists associated with Scotland, as well as those from across the globe.

-Edinburgh-based Moyna Flannigan’s new collages and paintings, shown here for the first time, mark a significant transition in her approach to making.
+Edinburgh-based Moyna Flannigan’s new collages and paintings, which were shown here for the first time, mark a significant transition in her approach to making.
 They continue to develop the artist’s interest in the history of art and painting, as well as the recurring power of the figure.

 Produced in 2009, The Bedfords is a moving image work by Glasgow-based artist Henry Coombes.
 Acquired for the National Galleries of Scotland’s collection in 2014, it is a brooding re-imagining of the relationship between celebrated Victorian painter Sir Edwin Landseer (1802–1873) and the Duke and Duchess of Bedford.

-NOW will also feature the first ever major presentations in Scotland of installation and video work by American Betye Saar and Egyptian Wael Shawky.
+NOW also featured the first ever major presentations in Scotland of installation and video work by American Betye Saar and Egyptian Wael Shawky.
 Los Angeles based-Saar’s major work, Mojotech, 1987, takes the form of an altarpiece and combines her interest in a variety of spiritual forces with a curiosity about the possibility for magic in technology.

 Wael Shawky’s ambitious Cabaret Crusades trilogy of moving image works explores the complex historical and socio-political narratives surrounding the Christian Holy Wars.
-Each of the three works will be shown in turn for two months over the duration of the exhibition.

 The NOW programme is being made possible thanks to the support of the NGS Foundation, Kent and Vicki Logan, Walter Scott and Partners Limited, Robert and Nicky Wilson, The Ampersand Foundation, and other donors who wish to remain anonymous.